Masellers/Configure-A-Web-Server-with-Azure/README.md

 # Conclusion

 In this project we have used Microsoft Azure Cloud to create a resource group, Virtual Network & Subnet, a virtual machine and we have configured Windows Web server IIS from that VM.
+**Make sure to delete resources you dont need after completion to reduce cost.**